owmo-dev/cube-coordinates/README.md

 #### Coordinates

-Used to create and manage `Coordinate` instances, it provides a default `Container` labelled `"all"` which is treated as the master list which all methods operate.
+Used to create and manage `Coordinate` instances, it uses an `"all"` default `Container` as the master list for it's methods.

 ```csharp
 Coordinates coordinates = Coordinates.Instance;